polterguy/polterguy.github.io/index.md

 ![Custom ChatGPT website chatbot](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/custom-chatgpt-chatbot.jpg)

 It works by scraping your website, generating training data in the process, for then to end up with a custom machine learning model that answers questions according to your training data.
+You can try out such a chatbot by clicking the button on the bottom right corner of this page, and ask it any question related to AISTA, Magic Cloud or Hyperlambda.
+This chatbot was created by scraping this website.

 ## The backend generator